From Sonic Retro

 |Main article: Artwork for Sonic Adventure|

 In the original Dreamcast version, the real-time cutscene playing just before Sonic's first level renders up to 50,000 polygons per scene.
-This was significantly higher than the polygon counts of any non-Dreamcast console and PC games released from 1998 to 1999.
-In comparison, the highest polygon count of any PC game released in 1999 was 10,000 polygons per scene.
+This was the highest scene polygon count in any video game up until then, and was significantly higher than the polygon counts of any games on other consoles or PC at the time.
+In comparison, the highest polygon count of any PC game released in 1999 was Quake III Arena with up to 15,000 polygons per scene.

 - Official website on Sega.jp (Japanese)